mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 G = ([('bar.ts', 'foo.ts')], ['bar.ts', 'foo.ts'])
 ```

-Or in other words, we have the vertices `foo.ts` and `bar.ts` and one edge from `bar.ts` to `foo.ts`.
-Graphs with edges which point from one vertex to another are called **directed** graphs, otherwise, if there's path in both directions, we call the graph **undirected**.
+Or in other words, we have the nodes `foo.ts` and `bar.ts` and one edge from `bar.ts` to `foo.ts`.
+Graphs with edges which point from one node to another are called **directed** graphs, otherwise, if there's a path in both directions, we call the graph **undirected**.
 In directed graphs, the edges are ordered tuples, in undirected graphs the edges are unordered tuples.

 Let's now suppose we have the following graph: